dianastebbins/mark-it-react/README.md

 ## General Info

-This application will give you the ability to
+This application gives user the ability to find farmers market events when searching by zip code, to post products for sell, to favorite vendors and markets.
+Your posted item will be pinned to the map and will be shown to the users that have marked you.

 ## Screenshots